Last Updated on March 5, 2023 by Victor Queiroz

 According to the National Statistics Institute, below are the products most exported by Portugal:

-- 4,217 million euros: Wood, plastic, rubber, paper, cardboard, cork, synthetic fibers, optical, and precision instruments.
+• 4,217 million euros: Wood, plastic, rubber, paper, cardboard, cork, synthetic fibers, optical, and precision instruments.

-- 2,192 million euros: Textiles, footwear, and hats.
+• 2,192 million euros: Textiles, footwear, and hats.

-- 2,012 million euros: Passenger cars materials
+• 2,012 million euros: Passenger car materials

-- 1,454 million euros: Construction material and parts of cast iron, tools, appliances, and electrical materials.
+• 1,454 million euros: Construction material and parts of cast iron, tools, appliances, and electrical materials.

-- 1,098 million euros: Fresh wines and grapes, fish, vegetables, and fruits in general.
+• 1,098 million euros: Fresh wines and grapes, fish, vegetables, and fruits in general.

-- 1,004 million euros: Petroleum or bituminous mineral oils, natural gas in a gaseous state
+• 1,004 million euros: Petroleum or bituminous mineral oils, natural gas in a gaseous state

-Now, let’s analyze the D2 Visa, which is aimed at citizens who intend to develop a business activity in Portugal.
+Now, let’s analyze the D2 Visa, which is aimed at citizens who intend to develop a business in Portugal.

-Obtaining a D2 Visa to Portugal
+Obtaining a Portugal D2 Visa

 General Features